 Short Waves Festival

-International Competition is the most prestigious competition at the Festival for the best productions from all over the world, up to 30 min long.
+International Competition is the main competition at the Festival for the best productions from all over the world, up to 30 min long.
 Topic, form and genre are not subjects of rules restrictions.
-The main goal of the Competition is to create a diverse program with a fresh perspective on contemporary cinema and original film language.
+The main goal of the Competition is to create a diverse programme with a fresh perspective on contemporary cinema and original film language.

 Dances with Camera is an international competition for short films, whose common language is dance and body movement.
-To participate in the selection are welcome dance productions from all over the world, which expose endless possibilities of physical expression, embodied through film medium, regardless of form and genre – from drama, documentary, animation to experimental projects and choreographic impressions.
+To participate in the selection are welcome dance productions from all over the world, which expose endless possibilities of physical expression, embodied through film medium, regardless of form and genre.

 Urban View is an international competition for short films related to architecture, city planning and design understood as arts, as well as their social, cultural or economic aspects.
 A building, street, park or object cannot be just a part of scenery, the background to the story, but they must act as a key and the main character for the film.
 All film genres such as fiction films, documentaries, animations, video clips as well as experimental forms may be submitted.